leeper/opinioncourse/README.md

 You can find an outline of the course objectives, schedule for the course, and assigned readings in the [Syllabus](/Syllabus.pdf).

-## Course Evaluation ##
-Here is a link to the course evaluation: http://www.survey-xact.dk/LinkCollector?key=RC43FLYF9P1J.
-It closes on December 16th.

 ## Slides and Notes ##

 PDF versions of course slides (and the LaTeX sources for those slides) are available in the [/Slides](Slides) directory.